Reliable Frequency Regulation through Vehicle-to-Grid: Encoding Legislation with Robust Constraints: Proofs

-\begin{proof} Problem~\eqref{pb:LR} can be reformulated as a linear program by using the standard machinery of robust optimization~\citep{DB04,AB09}.
+\begin{proof}[Proof of Theorem~\ref{th:lp}] Problem~\eqref{pb:LR} can be reformulated as a linear program by using the standard machinery of robust optimization~\citep{DB04,AB09}.
 For example, the robust upper bound on the state-of-charge for a fixed~$k \in \K \cup \{0\}$ is equivalent to

 By strong linear programming duality, the maximization problem in~\eqref{eq:max_primal} is equivalent to

 and the minimum of~\eqref{eq:min_dual} is smaller or equal to~$\bar y - \bar y_0$ if and only if problem~\eqref{eq:min_dual} has a feasible solution whose objective value is smaller or equal to~$\bar y - \bar y_0$.
 Therefore, the robust constraint~\eqref{eq:max_primal} is equivalent to the following system of ordinary linear constraints.